-Sophie’s latest LUC8K adventure takes her back to the United States with her first stop being Washington D.C.
-Once off the plane she headed, with her leather tote and canvas bag, straight for the center of world power, the White House.
+Sophie’s latest LUC8K adventure takes her back to the United States, with her first stop being Washington D.C.
+Once off the plane, she headed, with her leather tote and canvas bag, straight for the center of world power, the White House.
 It is said the president of the United States is the leader of the free world.
-Because of an archaic system of electing U.S. presidents and proven Russian interference in the 2016 U.S. presidential election, the leader of the free world is now a deranged, narcissist, sadist.
+Because of an archaic system of electing U.S. presidents and proven Russian interference in the 2016 U.S. presidential election, the free world leader is now a deranged, narcissist, sadist.

-Donald Trump’s immigration record consists of placing the poorest of the poor in cages (where children have died); and deporting people without regard to their family situation or whether they are even U.S. citizens.
+Donald Trump’s immigration record consists of placing the poorest of the poor in cages (where children have died) and deporting people without regard to their family situation or whether they are even U.S. citizens.
 Meanwhile, undocumented people continue to pour into the U.S. at the same numbers as before.
-His record on the economy is to give huge tax cuts to the wealthiest Americans that has ballooned the annual deficit to nearly $1 trillion.
-His record on trade is catastrophic failure.
+His record on the economy gives huge tax cuts to the wealthiest Americans that have ballooned the annual deficit to nearly $1 trillion.
+His record on trade is a catastrophic failure.

 Image courtesy from the Breaking Times article; Donald Trump mocks Denmark in Greenland Hotel Gag

 Perhaps most importantly, Trump’s environmental record is dismal unless you are an owner of a fossil-fuel burning company.
 As president, the shortlist of what Trump has done to the environment includes the following: